adityatawde9699/adityatawde9699/Readme.md

 ## About

 I build systems, not demos.
-Most of my work lives at the intersection of agentic AI, local/edge inference, and backend architecture — with a hardware constraint (i3 10th gen, 4GB RAM, no GPU) that forces every project toward RAM efficiency and CPU-only inference rather than throwing compute at problems.
+Most of my work lives at the intersection of agentic AI, local/edge inference, and backend architecture — with a hardware constraint that forces every project toward RAM efficiency and CPU-only inference rather than throwing compute at problems.

 ---